Welcome to the graduate students' union's information page for international students.

 Available sources of information within Trinity

-We also encourage you to read the Information on the TCD website for International Students before arriving in Dublin.
+We encourage you to read the Information on the TCD website for International Students before arriving in Dublin.
 It contains vital information regarding visas and immigration procedures, INIS location, employment and support services, as well as general tips for living in Dublin.

 The Global Relations Office has a team of Global Officers associated to certain Schools in College who are also available to help and answer any questions regarding the international student experience at Trinity.